-He saw the sticky post and sent me this message.
+He saw one of the posts and sent me this message.

 I understand you may have some information on a friend of mine.
 His name was Kenneth D. Windsor.
 He was a pilot with 403 Wolf squadron.
 I believe his rank was sergeant.
 He was a member of the caterpillar club as he was shot down and had to bail out.
 He passed away 10 years ago and I find myself wanting more information as he was my drill and range instructor with the 191 West Winnipeg Rotary Air Cadet Squadron.

 Any information appreciated.